terraform-google-modules/terraform-google-scheduled-function/submodules/project_cleanup/README.md

 # Old Project Cleanup Utility Module

-This example module schedules a job to clean up GCP projects older than a specified length of time, that match a particular key-value pair.
+This module schedules a job to clean up GCP projects older than a specified length of time, that match a particular key-value pair.
 This job runs every 5 minutes via Google Cloud Scheduled Functions.
 Please see the [utility's readme](./function_source/README.md) for more information as to its operation and configuration.

-Running this module requires an App Engine app in the specified project/region, which is not handled by this example.
+Running this module requires an App Engine app in the specified project/region.
 More information is in the [root readme](../../README.md#app-engine).

 [^]: (autogen_docs_start)